Fruits of the Nile (FoN)

 Solar heat has been used for millennia for drying crops and clothes.
 It’s freely available, easy to store, works whenever the sun is shining, and avoids greenhouse gas emissions.
+Panels capture the heat from the sun and can be used to heat water for any purpose.

 Many solar water heaters use an electric pump to circulate a heat-transfer fluid between a collector and a hot water storage tank.
 The water in the tank heats up during the day, and will still be hot the following morning, provided the tank is well insulated.